 Did you put up a website, buy business cards, or go all out on a billboard?
-You should be able to write off any advertising expense.
+You should be able to write off any advertising expenses.

 Do you drive a vehicle in the course of your business?
 These expenses should be deductible, but only with meticulous records.
-Read our post on car and truck deductions for everything you need to know.
+You can find out more about car and truck deductions through the Australian Tax Office.

 Did you hire a contractor to build your website or handle some excess work?
 The fees you paid to contractors are generally tax deductible.
-Don’t forget, you should have also sent contractors form 1099-MISC if you paid them over $600.
+Make sure you have taken into account whether they are GST registered as well, as you can claim this GST payment back.

-As assets (like equipment or office furniture) get wear and tear, they lose their value and can be a tax write-off.
-Check the IRS’s comprehensive guide to depreciating property.
+As assets (like equipment or office furniture) get wear and tear, they lose their value and can be a tax writeoff.
+Find out more about the ATOs general depreciation rules on their website.

 You can deduct the amount you paid your employees, as well as their benefits (like insurance or nonprofit sharing plans).
-Here’s what the IRS has to say about employee-related deductions.
+You can find out more about employee-related deductions with the ATO.